 Definitely different from the other attractions around the island, this festival of chocolate is both fun and educational.

 There is also some chocolate art and other interactive experiences, some of which include samples.
-But what I really enjoyed the most was seeing behind the scenes of the factory in action.
+But what I really enjoyed the most was seeing the behind-the-scenes of the factory in action.

 Pyramid Rock Lookout